Amazon's Labor Day Sale: Best Deals on Baby Essentials

-Labor Day weekend is just over a week away and it's time to bid farewell to summer.
-Some of us are busy planning Labor Day cookouts or doing last-minute back to school shopping, but at ET, we're excited about shopping Labor Day sales, namely Amazon's Labor Day deals.
+Right now, some of us are busy planning Labor Day weekend cookouts or doing last-minute back to school shopping, but others are focused on Labor Day sales, namely Amazon's Labor Day deals.
 Right now, we're uncovering tons of deals on baby essentials.

 Whether you're a new parent or you're shopping for one, you can find deals on a range of kids, baby products and gear for newborns baby clothing, shoes, accessories, strollers, toys and so many more items.
 Amazon also has tons of items for new moms.
 Find deals on chic clothes, walking shoes, fitness trackers, and more for mothers-to-be.